AitorSimona/Traverser/index.md

 ### *By [Aitor Simona](https://aitorsimona.github.io/)*

-Traverser is a free and open soruce player traversal toolkit featuring Locomotion, Parkour and Climbing.
+Traverser is a free and open source player traversal toolkit featuring Locomotion, Parkour and Climbing.
 Includes procedural animation, physical animation, custom motion warping and root motion.
 It is self-contained in a set of scripts.
 Use the given abilities or expand the system through its shared ability workflow.